StevenWInfo/haskell-soda/README.md

 I'll wait until there are actual somewhat stable and usable parts before adding anything here.

+(Mention that I actually recommend you *don't* use OverloadedStrings in the same file as queries are being built because the compiler gets confused).

 ##Examples

 Again, nothing really usable to use as an example yet.
 Will need to fill this in later.